752963e64/752963e64/README.md

 I've no interest in AI; for me a program well done always fit any automation process.
 ```

+### I'll try to say hello in a different way every night from hand.

+"You've to hate things to move on the next one fiting the purpose.
+Only Aging let you understand this.
+Just don't be sarcastic."

 ```
 $ cat m.c